-For SAML 1.1, WebLogic Server provides support for the HTTP POST and HTTP Artifact bindings for the Web SSO profile.
+For SAML 1.1, WebLogic Server provides support for HTTP POST and HTTP Artifact as profiles.
+For SAML 2.0, WebLogic Server provides support for HTTP POST and HTTP Artifact bindings for the Web SSO profile.

 For SAML 2.0, WebLogic Server adds the HTTP Redirect binding for the Web SSO profile.